carabalonepaulo/async_socket/README.md

 # Asynchronous Socket
-Single thread async socket support for Godot 4.
+Single-threaded async socket support for Godot 4.2!

 ## TcpClient
 - `wrap_stream(stream: StreamPeerTCP)` - Upgrade a `StreamPeerTCP` to a async `TcpClient`.